Protect and Control frequently asked questions (FAQs)

 Can admins view document contents?

 No. Dash admins are not automatically granted access to document contents.
-They can view permissions and metadata, such as collaborators and sharing links, but they can’t view document contents unless they already have access.
+They can view access levels and metadata, such as collaborators and sharing links, but they can’t view document contents unless they already have access.

 highlighter icon